 The purpose of the AGM is, among others, to approve or decline :

-- The setting of Annual Membership Fees
+- The setting of Annual Membership Fees for the following year

 - The financial status of INTERCARGO